 How long does it take to receive an interlibrary loan request?

 The average turnaround time for an ILL request is about 2-3 weeks from the date of submission to the date of arrival at the patron's branch library for pickup.
-Some ILL requests can take much longer, as materials may be readily available from regional lenders, or require 2-3 submissions of a request before a lender is found.
+Some ILL requests can take longer, as lenders beyond the regional libraries need to be found.

 Are patrons notified when interlibrary loan materials are available?

 Yes.
 Patrons are notified of available ILL holds in the same manner as regular holds.
 They will receive a notice by email or mail, according to the patron's preference.